 The invention of photography in 1839 changed the world.
 It provided a more accessible means for society to record and over the course of time, define itself.
 For the collector, researcher and historian, photographic records are absolutely invaluable in providing important pieces of information about everything that has contributed to our past and our current identity.
 The camera has recorded everything, from the minutiae of detail on an item of clothing to a providing a document of events that shaped opinions and changed the course of history.

 Like many soldiers, I also carried a camera and documented my life in the army and when I decided that it was time to head down ‘civvie’ street, I opted to take my photography to the next level opting to become a professional photographer.
 These days, in addition to taking photographs I also work as a Photography/Media lecturer at the Central Institute of Technology in Perth.
 My classes are varied and range from teaching digital capture, editorial photography to traditional darkroom and long obsolete 19th century ‘alternative’ printing techniques.
-I am also responsible for instructing the students on storing archiving and exhibiting their photographic collections.
+I have also been responsible for instructing the students on storing archiving and exhibiting their photographic collections.
 These are aspects that most people pay little attention to, with potentially disastrous consequences for the future, particularly in this digital era of built in obsolescence where technology becomes obsolete overnight and we are no longer limited by the shooting restrictions of a roll film.

 So, in future blog posts, I’ll present a series of articles aimed at us collectors and military enthusiasts that will look at how to preserve, store and share the photos that are important to us, from a collectors perspective and also to ensure that our kids or grandchildren can enjoy the photographs that we take today.
 We will look at the various technologies from the birth of photography in 1839 through to the present day.
 For each of these we will cover considerations for preventive conservation, storage, handling and presentation.
 There’s a lot of ground to cover and I’ll break up the sessions with some battlefield reports (I’m heading back to Vietnam in a few weeks) or titbits from my collection.
 But, before we start, here is something that should arouse your interest in the topic.